The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on the purchase or contribution of real estate properties

-The purchase or contribution of real estate assets by or to SIIQs is subject to VAT and registration tax, pursuant to the ordinary rules (see Section II.iii, 'Indirect taxes on the purchase of real estate properties').
+The purchase or contribution of real estate assets by or to SIIQs is subject to VAT and registration tax, pursuant to the ordinary rules (see Section II.iii, 'Indirect taxes on the sale and purchase of real estate properties').

 The same treatment for indirect taxes purposes apply also to SIINQs.